yaskovdev/blog/_posts/2018-01-22-how-your-employer-makes-you-steal-money.md

 Unfortunately, your employer has his own plans on you.
 Because of these plans, you work for your client only about 36 hours a week, even being paid for 40.
 How do you spend the rest four hours?
 Here are the possible options:

-1. Attendance of the mega important corporate trainings
+1. Attendance of the super important corporate trainings
 2. Preparation of these trainings
-3. Mandatory psychological tests
+3. Passing mandatory psychological tests
 4. Quiz preparation to select candidates for the ongoing QA school
 5. Helping new employees to become the part of the company.
 Of course, on a regular basis, as your employer hires really much
 6. Internal certification